 Your business entity filings can be submitted directly online through https://bizfileonline.sos.ca.gov/

-Over 140 Business Filings, Name Reservations, and Orders for Certificates of Status and Certified Copies of Corporations, Limited Liability Companies and Limited Partnerships available online.
+Over 140 Business Filings, Name Reservations, and Orders for Certificates of Status and Certified Copies of Corporations, Limited Liability Companies, and Limited Partnerships are available online.

 2. File by Mail or In Person